riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 `char` is unsigned.

+`_Complex` types have the alignment and layout of a struct containing two fields of the corresponding real type (`float`, `double`, or `long double`), with the first field holding the real part and the second field holding the imaginary part.

 A future version of this specification may define an ILP32 ABI for RV64G, but currently this is not a supported operating mode.